 Overview

-The development of today's military and first responder aviation training simulators owes much of their realistic operating environments to the video gaming and theme park industries.
+The development of today's military and first responder aircraft training simulators owes much of their realistic operating environments to the video gaming and theme park industries.
 These simulators incorporate visual, audio, and motion elements, as well as smell, to recreate authentic cockpit conditions.
 They also feature special effects that allow both cabin and flight deck crews to train in the most realistic mission-critical scenarios.

 Solution